 Main Library, Mudd Center

 Oberlin College Library is the primary location for materials in the humanities and social sciences.
-Part of the Seely G. Mudd Center, the main library also houses interdisciplinary and general interest works, archives and special collections, and the mathematics and computer science collections.
+Part of the Seeley G. Mudd Center, the main library also houses interdisciplinary and general interest works, archives and special collections, and the mathematics and computer science collections.
 Administrative offices and most library technical services are located here.

-The Academic Commons on the main floor of Seely G. Mudd Center is a hub for sharing research and information.
+The Academic Commons on the main floor of Seeley G. Mudd Center is a hub for sharing research and information.
 It's also the place to get computer support, and access technology, reference, and learning assistance.
 Its major features include 29 workstations (for individual or group study), printers, scanners, an electronic classroom, and multimedia stations with video editing.

 Adding to its appeal as a gathering spot is Azariah’s Cafe, which sells coffees, pastries, and healthy snacks.